BDO Knows: Hardware

 How do I get more information?

-For questions related to matters discussed above please contact Adam Brown
+For questions related to matters discussed above please contact Adam Brown, Ken Gee, or one of our industry contacts, Aftab Jamil, Slade Fester or Hank Galligan.

 1 A “public entity” is one that meets the definition of a “public business entity” in the ASC Master Glossary, as defined in ASU 2013-12.
 Under ASU 2014-09, “not-for-profit” entities that have issued (or are conduit bond obligors for) certain securities will apply the same effective date as public business entities.
 Employee benefit plans that file or furnish financial statements with the SEC are also considered public.
 All other entities are considered “non-public” under the new revenue recognition standard.